 What official form do travelers need to fill out prior to arrival?

-All visitors are required to complete the online HEALTH DECLARATION FORM and be approved in order to be permitted entry to Bonaire.
+All visitors are required to complete the online HEALTH DECLARATION FORM and be approved to be permitted entry to Bonaire.
 Visit Bonaire Public Health Form to review and start the process in English and Bonaire Public Health Form to review in Dutch.

-What are the requirements for PCR COVID-19 tests?
+What are the requirements for PCR and antigen tests?

-Incoming travelers aged 13 and older are advised to get tested for COVID-19 with a PCR test AND an antigen test OR a NAAT test.
+Incoming travelers aged 13 and older must to get tested for COVID-19 with a PCR test AND an antigen test OR a NAAT test.
 PCR and antigen testing must meet the following requirements:

 - The test must be performed by an accredited laboratory

 What are the requirements for a NAAT test?